 Firstly remove battery, gas fuel cell and fasteners – read any procedure material that may have been supplied with your tool.

-- Next you need to disconnect leads from fan motor and spark plug giving you access to the cylinder head assembly.
+- Next, you need to disconnect leads from the fan motor and spark plug giving you access to the cylinder head assembly.
 Again consult any supplied manuals as this may be removed by rotating slightly before removal.
 Be very careful to not damage the very delicate fan blade.

 Cleaning gas tools on a regular basis will definitely eliminate a lot of regular problems we see with gas nailers.
 Although I’ve been quite general in the above procedures, the principal is the same with most makes and models.